sean-cho/Epicopy/README.md

 ### Standalone

-Users can view the vignette for examples [here](https://github.com/sean-cho/Epicopy/blob/master/vignettes/Epicopy.Rmd).
-Do not build it as EpicopyNormals is a dependency.
+Since the vignette was not built, users can view the vignette for examples [here](https://github.com/sean-cho/Epicopy/blob/master/vignettes/Epicopy.Rmd).

 The key to using Epicopy as a standalone package would be to specify normals in the samplesheet or use the argument `Normals = NA` in the `epicopy` or `getLRR` functions.
 This is important, as the default argument uses all normals included in the EpicopyData package.